fusepilot/create-cep-extension/README.md

 ## Installation

 It's recommended to download and start from the [example project](https://github.com/fusepilot/create-cep-extension-example).
+If you do, skip to the usage section below.

 ````yarn add -D create-cep-extension````